arsenlblack/synaptask/docs/api/rest/get_graph.md

 ---
-title: GET /api/graph
+title:  GET /api/graph (full graph)
 slug: /api/rest/get_graph
 ---

 Retrieve the portion of the task graph visible to the authenticated user.
+Equivalent to [graph:get](/api/ws/get_graph) in WebSocket.

 ## Visibility Rules
 - **Own nodes** of the user.